 When we handle these cases we handle them with great care.
 We make sure that the family of the child is left to grieve but no stone is unturned in ensuring justice is served through the courts in suing an at-fault driver, the owner of a dangerous establishment or the manufacturer of a deadly product.
 Virginia has a statute of limitations to bring a lawsuit which is two years.
 You must make sure to bring a case well before this deadline approaches.

 Importance of a Virginia Beach Child Injury Lawyer

 Cooper Hurley Injury Lawyers understands the emotional turmoil parents face when their child is hurt as a result of someone else’s actions.
 Our Virginia Beach child injury lawyers can explain your options and guide you through the legal system following an accident to your child.
 Injury settlements involving children must go through the court in Virginia to be sure that your son or daughter is protected.
 To schedule a free consultation, contact us online or call to learn more.
-Cooper Hurley Injury Lawyers has a main office in Norfolk and client meeting locations in Virginia Beach, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, and on the Eastern Shore of Virginia.
+Cooper Hurley Injury Lawyers has client meeting locations throughout Hampton Roads.
 We can also visit you in your home or at a hospital.

 Find Out What Your

 Get a free copy of “The Best Book About Virginia Car Accidents & Injuries”

 Learn what to do after an accident, how to deal with insurance agencies, and when to get help.
 Download your free copy of The Best Book About Virginia Car Accidents & Injuries.